 Michelle Lowe-Holder is an artist & maker using the body as a canvas to create unique and artisanal pieces .
-Utilising both modern and heritage techniques with mixed materials and a sustainable approach - pieces such as cuffs , colliers , headbands bags or corsets are all handmade and individual.
+Utilising both modern and heritage techniques with mixed materials and a sustainable approach - each collection evolves from each other , led by a concept refined and developed thru the craft.

 MLH work has been featured in press internationally including Vogue Italia, Vogue UK, Vogue India .
 Vogue Japan , Financial Times, Dazed and i-D magazine.
-The V&A is currently exhibiting several pieces in the "Fashioned by Nature' exhibition and is featured in the museum book - The V&A shop is also currently selling a specially commissioned jewelry collection inspired by the concept.
+The V&A is currently exhibiting several pieces in the "Fashioned by Nature' exhibition and is featured in the museum book - The V&A shop is also currently selling a specially commissioned jewellry collection inspired by sustainability and nature.

 BIO / PROJECTS

-Born in Canada holding UK and USA citizenship - Michelle Lowe-Holder went on to study Fashion Design at the Pratt Institute in New York where she graduated with BA Distinction.
-Michelle worked for several years in the industry before returning to study and completing an MA in Knitwear at Central St. Martins in London.
-Following graduation the “MICHELLE LOWE-HOLDER” collection was launched.
+Born in Canada holding UK and USA citizenship - Michelle Lowe-Holder holds a Bachelor of Fine Arts Distinction in Design from Pratt Institute in New York.
+Michelle worked for several years in the fashion industry before returning to study and completing an MA in Knitwear at Central St. Martins in London.
+Following graduation the “MICHELLE LOWE-HOLDER” RTW collection was launched.
 Several BFC “New Gen” sponsorships followed including on-schedule runway shows at London Fashion Week and sales representation.

 In 2009 the MLH label took a change of direction when the Center for Sustainable Fashion / LCF invited Michelle to attend the first co-hart of mentoring to help develop makers/designers to develop a more sustainable, slow and artisanal approach.
 The AW10 “Ribbon Reclaim” is the first group of MLH hand made pieces for the body using heritage crafting techniques and upcycling vintage and end of line ribbons.